jaberg/skdata/index.markdown

 </pre></div>

 Note that you can also use the `skdata.iris.dataset` module to get raw un-standardized access to the Iris data set via Python objects.
-This is the pattern used throughout `skdata`: dataset submodules give raw access, and view submodules implement standardized views.
+This is an skdata convention: `dataset` submodules give raw access, and `view` submodules implement standardized views and protocols.

 ## Installation

-The recommended installation method is to install via pypi with either `pip install skdata` or `easy_install skdata` (you probably want to use `pip` if you have it).
+The recommended installation method is via pypi with either `pip install skdata` or `easy_install skdata` (you probably want to use `pip` if you have it).